natefaubion/purescript-heterogeneous/README.md

 The following examples will operate over `Record` types, since it is the most ubiquitous heterogeneous data type in PureScript.

-### Example: Mapping over a homogenous Record
+### Example: Mapping over a homogeneous Record

-Records aren't every actually homogenous to the type system, but sometimes all the values end up being the same time.
-Mapping over an apparently homogenous `Record` is as simple as using a normal (monomorphic) function.
+Records aren't every actually homogeneous to the type system, but sometimes all the values end up being the same time.
+Mapping over an apparently homogeneous `Record` is as simple as using a normal (monomorphic) function.

 ```purescript